zhaoyul/aposd-vs-clean-code/README.md

 as 2-4 lines in a method and a single line in the body of an `if` or `while` statement exacerbates this problem.

-**UB**
+**UB:**

+While I do strongly recommend very short functions, I don't think it's fair to say that the book sets arbitrary numerical limits.
+The 2-4 line functions that you referred to on page 34 were part of the _Sparkle_ applet that Kent Beck and I wrote together in 1999 as an exercise for learning TDD.
+I thought it was remarkable that most of the functions in that applet were 2-4 lines long because it was Swing program; and Swing programs tend to have very long methods.

-To be clear, the book sets no such arbitrary limits.
-On page 13 I make clear that the recommendations in the book have worked well for me, but might not work for others.
-I claim no final authority, nor even any absolute "rightness".
+As for setting limits, on page 13 I make clear that although the recommendations in the book have worked well for me and the other authors, they might not work for everyone.
+I claimed no final authority, nor even any absolute "rightness".
 They are offered for consideration.

-As for the 2-4 line limit, on page 34 I was describing a program that Kent Beck and I wrote together in 1999; and _that_ program consisted of methods that were 2-4 lines.
-I thought that was remarkable because it was Swing program, and Swing programs tend to have very long methods.
-At the end of that paragraph I strongly recommended that size by saying "that's how short your methods should be!"

 **JOHN:**